 NWJS Annual Reports

-NWJS Secretary Liz Millman has kept records of the Annual Reports since 2012 and holds copies of minutes of the meetings, but here is an example:
+NWJS Secretary Liz Millman has kept records of the Annual Reports since 2012 and holds copies of minutes of the meetings.

 NORTH WALES JAMAICA SOCIETY Annual Report Dec 2108

 The North Wales Jamaica Society committee have continued to meet during the year, noting progress and activity needed as we work in line with our aims.
 NWJS has continued to support Race Council Cymru with Black History Month and Black History Cymru 365, and also supported Learning Links International on the development of the Jamaica Wales Alliance, and the development of the Bangor / May Pen link and other activities and events.

 On Saturday 24/2/18 NWJS and the Jamaica Wales Alliance teamed up to hold a Jamaica Links Coffee Morning at Penrhyn Hall, with a welcome by the Mayor of Bangor, Cllr Derek Hainge, recognising the links now being forged between May Pen in Jamaica and the City of Bangor.
 Maggie’s delicious Peanut Porridge was very much enjoyed.
 Dr Marian Gwyn spoke about the shared history and developing the links.

 On Friday 22/6/18 the NWJS organised a special event on to recognise the 70th Anniversary of the landing of the Windrush in 1948 and we held an event in Bangor Town Hall with Mary Stennett as guest of honour.
 This was attended by the Mayor of Bangor and a range of local people.